 Endorsement of ExTR and QAR and issue of an IECEx CoC

 Upon satisfactory completion of the work, the issuing ExCB shall review and endorse the ExTR and QAR Summary report at the IECEx website: www.iecex.com.
 If the review is satisfactory and where the application includes a request for issuing of an IECEx CoC, the IECEx CoC shall be issued by the ExCB, in accordance with the relevant IECEx Operational Document.
-The manufacturer and the ExCB shall each retain a set of the documentation referred to in the certificate, including ExTR and manufacturer’s documentation.
+The manufacturer and the ExCB shall each retain a set of the documentation referred to in the CoC, including the ExTR and the manufacturer’s documentation.

-ExTRs and/or QARs may be issued on their own without the issuing of an IECEx CoC.
+ExTRs and QARs may be issued on their own without the issuing of an IECEx CoC.

 Changes

-If the manufacturer wishes to make a change to the certified Ex equipment, controlled by the ExTR, he shall apply to the ExCB which granted the IECEx CoC, describing the change and the measures adopted to ensure continuing conformity with the relevant standard(s).
+If the manufacturer wishes to make a change to the certified Ex equipment, controlled by the ExTR, it shall apply to the ExCB which granted the IECEx CoC, describing the change and the measures adopted to ensure continuing conformity with the relevant standard(s).
 The ExCB shall arrange for such work as is necessary to be carried out to verify that the Ex equipment incorporating the change will still conform to the standard(s).
-The ExCB shall issue an addendum to the certificate authorizing the change.
+The ExCB shall issue an addendum to the CoC authorizing the change.
 The ExMC shall specify the layout and content of the addendum.
-The ExCB shall determine the extent of the change that can be accommodated using a new Issue to the original certificate or may determine in consultation with the manufacturer that the changes require a new IECEx CoC to be issued.
+The ExCB shall determine the extent of the change that can be accommodated using a new Issue to the original CoC or may determine in consultation with the manufacturer that the changes require a new IECEx CoC to be issued.

 Ensuring conformity

 The manufacturer has the responsibility to ensure that all Ex equipment to which the IECEx Mark of Conformity is affixed and all Ex equipment that is described as "IECEx certified" is in conformity with the design of the certified equipment.
 Failure to do so, and any other misuse of the Conformity Mark or IECEx CoC, could lead to suspension or cancellation of the IECEx CoC by the ExCB.
+Instructions to an ExCB for suspensions and cancellations shall include evidence of consultation with, and agreement by all manufacturers specified on the Certificates regarding the actions requested of the ExCB.
+IECEx OD 209 provides details of the processes for suspension and cancellation of IECEx CoCs.

 Certification procedure for licensed equipment

-Equipment produced or sold under license by a second manufacturer (licensee) and with a new product name can be certified in the name of the licensee based on the certificate of the original manufacturer (licensor).
-Based on a license agreement, the licensee can apply for the certificate referring to the technical documentation and ExTR associated with the original certificate of the licensor.
+Equipment produced or sold under license by a second manufacturer (licensee) and with a new product name can be certified in the name of the licensee based on the CoC of the original manufacturer (licensor).
+Based on a license agreement, the licensee can apply for the CoC referring to the technical documentation and ExTR associated with the original CoC of the licensor.
 Where the licensee only sells the certified product, the ExCB shall assess the relevant parts of the QMS and issue a QAR.
-If the licensee manufactures the product, clause 9.5 shall apply.
+IECEx OD 203 provides details on the requirements for a range of cases and scenarios for certification of equipment produced or sold under license.

 Documentation retained